An examined life

 Philosophical reflection facilitating self-knowledge

 If there is not one best answer to all of the kinds of questions philosophers ask, we could ask what value there is to asking those kinds of questions at all.
 Might we return to Socrates’ dictum at this point?
-Might it be valuable for providing us with the possibility to know our own minds, to gain greater clarity about what our own values are — in short, for facilitating self-knowledge that can improve our lives?
+Might it be valuable for providing us with the possibility to know our own minds, to gain greater clarity about what our own values are — in short, for facilitating self-knowledge that can improve our lives or at least allow us to direct our own lives?
 Even if in some domains (like religion or ethics) do not in every case provide us with universally acceptable answers, or clearly best answers, might there be a value in reflecting on what some of the reasonable answers are?
 We will likely at least learn what some really bad answers are.
 And might the reflection at least facilitate us in better deciding the things that we, individually, find worthy to care about and the beliefs we find worthy to pass on?

 Fallablism (Check Dr. John Messerly’s short discussion of fallabilism at ReasonandMeaning.com)